gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    The endpoint pair shared secrets MUST be provided to the SCTP stack as soon as the computation is possible.
 The endpoints MUST NOT use another mechanism for establishing endpoint pair shared secrets for SCTP-AUTH.
-   The endpoint pair shared secret for Shared Key Identifier 0 is empty and MUST be used by both endpoints when establishing the first DTLS connection.
+   The endpoint pair shared secret for Shared Key Identifier zero (0) is empty and MUST be used by both endpoints when establishing the first DTLS connection.

    The initial DTLS connection will be used to establish two new endpoint pair shared